muriloholtz/muriloholtz.github.io/index.md

 ### Development of classification algorithms with Iris Species dataset
 The best way to know which classification algorithm works better is by testing them.
-In this work, Iris dataset were separated in groups for training and testing.
+In this work, Iris dataset was separated in groups for training and testing.
 Also, algorithms such as KNN (K Nearest Neighbours), Naive Bayes, Hunt were developed from scratch [1].
 Then, SVM (Support Vector Machine) and (MLP) Multi-layer Perceptron were developed using sklearn [2].
 The dataset used includes three iris species with 50 samples each as well as some properties about each flower.

 <img src="images/post-Iris.png?raw=true" />